-Interest receivable on the loan to the borrower and interest payable on the secured bonds is accounted for using the effective interest rate method.
-Any premiums/discounts on issue are added to/deducted from the original loan amount or secured bonds nominal value and charged/credited to the statement of comprehensive income over the expected life of the loan or bond using the effective interest rate method so that the interest receivable and payable, as adjusted for the amortisation of premiums/discounts, gives a constant yield to maturity.
+Interest receivable on the loan to THFC and interest payable on the secured bonds is accounted for using the effective interest rate method.
+Any premium/discounts on issue are added to/deducted from the original loan amount or secured bond nominal value using the effective interest rate method and charged/credited to the statement of comprehensive income over the expected life of the loan or bonds so that the interest receivable and payable, as adjusted for the amortisation of premiums/discounts, gives a constant yield to maturity.